SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ##	Performance Considerations

 The standard JMS API allows clients to send and receive persistent messages at high rates if used efficiently.
-In order to use the Solace JMS API efficiently, some JMS objects should be cached.
+In order to efficiently use the Solace JMS API, some JMS objects should be cached.
 The Spring Framework makes it possible to create these objects up front and cache them for re-use.
 This section outlines how to tune the Spring Framework configuration to properly re-use the following JMS Objects:

 *	Connection
 *	Session